maltekrack/NLstep/README.md

 For details, please see header of respective example main file (script).

 # Requirements
 The tool relies on NLvib [2], primarily for the definition of mechanical systems including nonlinear (contact) elements.
 In fact, the two classes, `FEmodel` and `CMS_ROM`, have been added to NLvib which were only used within NLstep by the time of the initial release (yet these seemed useful for NLvib also).
 These import / handle data exported from a conventional FE tool, and apply component mode synthesis as required in NLstep, respectively.
 For more information, please see the header of the respective class.
+When running any of the included examples, the script `requireNLvib.m` in the `SRC` folder is called, which checks if the required NLvib functions/classes are on the Matlab search path.
+If they are not, you are prompted an error how to fix this.
+For convenience, you can download NLvib from the github repository [2], and simply extract it in NLstep's `SRC` folder.
+When running any of the included examples, all sub-folders within NLstep's `SRC` folder are added to the search path, which then includes also the required NLvib functions/classes.

+To open the animation file generated when running the `03_bladeCasingRubbing` example, you need CalculiX, which is an open source FE tool available at https://www.dhondt.de/.

 The tool should work well with a wide range of Matlab releases, without the need for any toolbox.
 There is currently one exception: If you want to run NLvib's solve_and_continue.m, as it is done in the example `02_beamFrictionFrequencySweep` to compute the Harmonic Balance approximation, you need the optimization toolbox.

-NLstep was developed by Malte Krack and Johann Gross.
-If you use NLstep, please refer to our article [1].
-We always appreciate any kind of feedback you may have.
-If you encounter any problems, which you cannot solve, please do not hesitate to contact the authors of this code (malte.krack@ila.uni-stuttgart.de; johann.gross@ila.uni-stuttgart.de).

 # References